rzhangpku/MFAE/README.md

 ## Train
 ### BERT service
-If you want to train models with BERT word embedding, please use the [bert-as-service](https://github.com/hanxiao/bert-as-service), then run the following scripts.
+If you want to train models with BERT word embedding, please use the [bert-as-service](https://github.com/hanxiao/bert-as-service), and then run the following scripts.

 ### Train all models
 ```